 The institute has an extensive examination and treatment area.
-There are 38 examination rooms including six 20-foot pediatric lanes.
+There are 42 examination rooms including 10 20-foot lanes.
 There is a minor procedure room.
-State of the art equipment includes Excimer, 3-tunable dye, YAG, SLT and diode lasers, as well as, ultrasound, corneal topography, pachymetry, and perimetry machines.
+State of the art equipment includes Excimer, 3-tunable dye, YAG, SLT and diode lasers, as well as ultrasound, corneal topography, pachymetry, and perimetry machines.

 The institute has an extensive ophthalmic photography department.
-Capabilities include fluoroscein and indocyanine green angiography, optical coherence tomography, Heidelberg optic nerve head analysis, slit lamp and external photography.
+Capabilities include fluoroscein and indocyanine green angiography, optical coherence tomography, slit lamp and external photography.

-The institute uses an electronic medical record system.
+The institute uses an electronic medical record system (EPIC).
 All chart notes, laboratory results, outside correspondence, and operative reports are entered into this electronic system.
-Computed tomography and magnetic resonance images are viewed electronically through the PACS system.
-These images can also be viewed through Centricity, the West Virginia University Health Sciences Radiology network based system.
+Computed tomography and magnetic resonance images are viewed electronically through the PACS system (INFINITT).

 Special space is dedicated to fellowship training within this extraordinary facility.
-The fellow is given his/her own desk in the senior resident room.
+The fellow is given his/her own desk in the fellows' room.
 A computer with high speed internet connection is provided at this desk.
 Office supplies, a copy and FAX machine are close by which is very convenient for presentation preparation.
-The Trotter library and auditorium are adjacent to these rooms.
+The auditorium is adjacent to these rooms.